Increase Public Awareness, Early Detection And Diagnosis

 Wyoming State Plan Overview

 The Alzheimer's Association Wyoming Chapter worked with the Wyoming Division of Aging and a group of key stakeholders, at the direction of then-Governor Matt Mead, to develop the first Wyoming State Plan to Address Alzheimer's Disease and Other Dementia.
 The Work Group was established in 2015 and current members include representatives from hospital systems, physician groups, long-term care providers, the University of Wyoming Center on Aging, the Division of Aging within the Department of Health, and the governor's office.
 The Work Group hosted town halls across the state to receive public input as part of their comprehensive, statewide needs assessment.
+The final plan — Wyoming State Plan to Address Alzheimer’s Disease and Related Dementias — was released in October 2018.
 If you would like to participate in this process please contact the Alzheimer's Association's Wyoming Chapter.

 Sign Up to Learn More About Advocacy Opportunities in Wyoming